Everything you need to know about macro viruses

 - Your computer saves documents as “template” files.

-As with all forms of cyber viruses and malware, prevention is best.
-Use the following tips to protect your computer:
+As with all forms of computer viruses and malware, prevention is best.
+Use the following tips to help protect your computer:

-- Update your security system regularly to guard against new types of viruses.
+- Install updates to your computer security system when available to guard against new types of viruses.

-- Update your computer regularly to ensure optimal protection.
+- Make sure you update your computer’s operating system regularly to ensure optimal protection.
 For example, if you have Windows 8 and are being prompted to update to Windows 10, do it.

 - Use digital signatures.
-They identify download sources so you can be sure what you’re downloading and running isn’t a risk.
+They identify download sources.
+That way you can be sure the files you’re downloading and running are not risky.

 Our best protection.
 One low price